Ericji1989114/YjiTts/Pods/Target Support Files/Pods-YjiTalkToStranger/Pods-YjiTalkToStranger-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Fabric

-Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-OSS: http://get.fabric.io/terms/opensource.txt

 ## FacebookCore

 Copyright (c) 2016-present, Facebook, Inc. All rights reserved.